 Online businesses must provide a surcharge notification before checkout and have a place where customers agree to accept the charge.
 On all receipts, in-person or online, the surcharge must be a line item and include the fee.

-The surcharge must be, at most, your cost of processing the payment or 3% of the transaction amount.
+The surcharge must be, at most, your cost of processing the payment or up to 3% of the transaction amount.

 Should your business add surcharges?

 Is surcharging right for you?
 That depends on your business, industry, and other local factors.
-Consider what your competitors are doing, the impact adding a fee might have on your customers, and the savings you would see by surcharging.
-Recent experience has shown while adding a credit card surcharge might lead to losing some customers, the cost savings more than offset the potential loss of customers.
+You must consider whether it is prohibited in your area, what your competitors are doing, and the impact of adding a fee on your customers compared to the savings you would see by surcharging.
+If surcharging doesn’t fit your business well, consider dual pricing.